Why You Should Wake Up Early Every Morning, According to Science

 2. You get to plan and organize your day

-When you don’t wake up early, you’re constantly rushing through the morning.
+You constantly rush through the morning when you don’t wake up early.
 You barely have time to stop and think, much less draw out a daily plan or to-do list.

 Being organized is important for productivity and stress management.
 If you know what you’re going to do for the rest of the day, you’ll be in the right headspace to accomplish these tasks.
-Without a to-do list, you’re also more likely to forget important things.
+You’re also more likely to forget important things without a to-do list.

-By waking up early, you’re setting time aside to write down a list of daily tasks.
-This will allow you to approach them more easily and keep them in mind, even amidst tiring distractions.
-Set some daily goals or just take 10 minutes to scribble out a plan for errands.
+By waking up early, you’re setting aside time to write down daily tasks.
+This will allow you to approach them more efficiently and keep them in mind, even amidst tiring distractions.
+Set some daily goals or take ten minutes to scribble out a plan for errands.
 It’ll make you less stressed and more productive.

 3. When you wake up early, you have time for breakfast

-When you get up late, you don’t have time to cook a nutritious breakfast.
-Instead, you grab a sandwich, a cereal stuffed with sugar, or, worse still, just settle for a quick drink.
+You don’t have time to cook a nutritious breakfast when you get up late.
+Instead, you grab a sandwich, a cereal stuffed with sugar, or, worse still, settle for a quick drink.

-Here are all the positive effects of a good breakfast, thus why waking up early is important:
+Here are all the positive effects of a good breakfast, thus why waking up early is essential:

 4. You’ll have better brain function

-If you’re feeling foggy throughout the day, you might need to set your alarm earlier.
-According to a biology professor named Christopher Randler, who works at Heidelberg, Germany’s University of Education, to wake up early is to help your brain function.
+If you feel foggy throughout the day, you might need to set your alarm earlier.
+According to a biology professor named Christopher Randler, who works at Heidelberg, Germany’s University of Education, waking up early helps your brain function.

-People who wake up earlier enjoy better critical thinking and problem-solving skills.
-They tend to be more creative, funnier, and even engage with work much more easily thanks to a boost in concentration and memory.
+People who wake up earlier tend to be more critical thinkers and problem-solvers.
+They also tend to be more creative and funny and to engage more easily with work, thanks to a boost in concentration and memory.

 5. Waking up early provides more energy